Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bardon has 95 active public transport stops, all of which are bus stops.
 These stops are served by 13 different routes that together facilitate 2,738 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average located 141 meters from the nearest stop.
+The transport accessibility in Bardon is rated excellent, with residents on average located 141 meters from the nearest stop.

-Across all routes, service frequency averages 391 trips per day, which equates to approximately 28 weekly trips per individual stop.
+Across all routes, there are an average of 391 trips per day, equating to approximately 28 weekly trips per stop.

 Frequently Asked Questions - Transport